PokemonSanFran/pokeemerald-expansion/docs/docs/configurations/index.md

-# Configuration Files
+# Configuration Overview
 The majority of the features provided by `pokeemerald-expansion` are optional.
 If developers do not want to use a feature, they can easily disable or remove it from their project.

-The files which control these configurations can be found in `include/config/` and `include/config/config.h`.
+The files which control these configurations can be found in [`include/config/`](https://github.com/rh-hideout/pokeemerald-expansion/tree/upcoming/include/config) and [`include/config.h`](https://github.com/rh-hideout/pokeemerald-expansion/blob/upcoming/include/config.h).
 Developers open these files, change the options values, save the file, and compile their game, and the changes will immediately take effect.

 The pages in this section details the types of options value, and how they are used.
 Below describes the different types of configs and how to interact with them.

 ## Config Types
 ### Generation Toggles
-Each generation of Pokémon have slightly different changes and mechanics from the latest. `pokeemerald-expansion` allows developers to pick and choose which generation's rules are applied for specific mechanics. `pokeemerald-expansion` supports unique mechanics from every Generation 3 and beyond.
+Each [generation](https://bulbapedia.bulbagarden.net/wiki/Generation) of Pokémon have slightly different changes and mechanics from the latest. `pokeemerald-expansion` allows developers to pick and choose which generation's rules are applied for specific mechanics. `pokeemerald-expansion` supports unique mechanics from Generation 3 and beyond.

-Generations are listed in `include/config.h`.
+Generations are listed in [`include/config.h`](https://github.com/rh-hideout/pokeemerald-expansion/blob/upcoming/include/config.h).

 #### Example
 A developer wants Pokémon to hatch from Eggs at Level 5, as they did in Generations 1 -3, instead of Level 1, as they do starting in Generation 4.
-To do so, the developer changes the following line in `include/config/pokemon.h`:
+To do so, the developer changes the following line in [`include/config/pokemon.h`](https://github.com/rh-hideout/pokeemerald-expansion/blob/upcoming/include/config/pokemon.h.h):

 ```c
 #define P_EGG_HATCH_LEVEL           GEN_3